adambard/learnxinyminutes-docs/python.html.markdown

 """
-"range(number)" returns an iterable of numbers from zero to the given number
+"range(number)" returns an iterable of numbers from zero up to (but excluding) the given number
 prints:
     0
     1